mindsharelabs/Mindshare-Client-Security/README.md

 * sets frontpage to static page
 * sets permalinks to "/%category%/%postname%/"

 # Changelog:

+## 3.8.2
+- Updated .htaccess rules for SSL

 ## 3.8.1
 - Added .htaccess rule to block .git files and folders